Peter Jackson's unrealized projects: Blubberhead

 In 1992, Jackson was working on a stop motion fantasy epic called Blubberhead, co-written Danny Mulheron.
 It was described as the "missing link" between Jackson's early work and his Lord of the Rings trilogy.
 He hired Randall William Cook to do the effects for the film, but it was ultimately never made.

 Johnny Zombie

 Also in 1992, Jackson was offered an opportunity to direct the horror comedy Johnny Zombie.
 He turned it down, and the film was instead produced under the title My Boyfriend's Back (1993).

 Creature from the Black Lagoon remake

 In 1995, Jackson was offered by Universal Pictures to direct a remake of Creature from the Black Lagoon (1954).
 He passed on the chance, and a decade later made King Kong (2005) for the studio instead.

 A Day with Wilbur Robinson

 In 1995, Jackson was offered by author William Joyce to direct a live action adaptation of his book, A Day with Wilbur Robinson.
-He turned it down, and the film became Meet The Robinsons.
+He turned it down, and the film became Meet The Robinsons, which was animated instead of live-action.